Trump brags that friend Charles Schwab made $2bn from stock market chaos

 Trump brags to NASCAR drivers that friend Charles Schwab made $2bn from stock market chaos

-Video captured by the White House shows Donald Trump bragging that friend and investor Charles Schwab made two billion dollars from the current stock market chaos.
+Donald Trump bragged that his friend and investor Charles Schwab made two billion dollars from the current stock market chaos.

-In a video posted to X Wednesday (9 April), the president introduced NASCAR drivers to the founder and chairman of Charles Schwab Corporation, a multinational financial services company.
+In a video posted to X on Wednesday, 9 April, the president introduced NASCAR drivers to the founder and chairman of Charles Schwab Corporation, a multinational financial services company.

 “It’s not just a company, it’s actually an individual,” Trump told the racing drivers.